informatics-isi-edu/ermrest/api-doc/data/naming.md

 - `min`: the minimum non-NULL value (or NULL)
 - `max`: the maximum non-NULL value (or NULL)
+- `avg`: the average non-NULL value (or NULL)
 - `cnt_d`: the count of distinct non-NULL values
 - `cnt`: the count of non-NULL values
 - `array`: an array containing all values (including NULL)
+- `array_d`: an array containing distinct values (including NULL)

 These aggregate functions are evaluated over the set of values projected from the entity set denoted by _path_.
 The same column resolution rules apply as in other projection lists: a bare _column name_ MUST reference a column of the final entity set while an alias-qualified column name MUST reference a column of a table instance bound to _alias_ in the _path_.
+Some aggregate functions are only supported for a subset of available column types.

 As a special case, the psuedo-column `*` can be used in several idiomatic forms: